YouthfulRicker/DIGITECH1A-2023SemASchoolwork/NumberGuess/Iterations/README.md

     - This works by one function that takes a string 'yes or no' input through an argument, and, using an if statement, converts it into a boolean, and gives it to a while loop that runs the game base.
     - Hilariously the game base is actually what calls the replay function, looping until the player decides not to play.
     - In ngIt7, I fixed an error that was preventing a new game from creating a new guessing answer, adding a global variable and a generator to the replay function.
+- Guess Display
+    - Added in ngIt7, this feature displays the guesses you made throughout the game in a nice print function before your potential replay.
+    - Every replay of the game it resets as to isolate each gameplay further.
+So every time you play/replay the game it will show only the guesses from that game.

 -------